Richard Price (poet): Career

 Lucky Day which reflects on the disability of his daughter, who has Angelman syndrome, was shortlisted for the Forward First Collection Prize, the Jerwood Aldburgh Prize and the Whitbread prize.

 Rays (Carcanet), containing many love poems as well as variations on the sonnets and canzone of Louise Labé and Guido Cavalcanti was shortlisted for a Scottish Book Award.

 In 2010 he published The Island (Two Ravens Press) a novel about a father and young daughter who, as an act of revenge, steal a car.
 It draws on characters who first appeared in his short story collection A Boy in Summer (Neil Wilson / 11:9, 2002).

 In 2011 the musical project for which he was the principal lyricist, Mirabeau, released its first album, Golden Key.
 Several of the songs are settings of poems from his earlier poetry collections while others are closer to rock and folk genres of songwriting.
 Mirabeau comprised Price (as lyricist and vocalist) and the singer-songwriter Caroline Trettine with contributions by various musicians including Ian Kearey (of The Blue Aeroplanes).

 In 2012 his poem "Hedge Sparrows" was chosen to represent Great Britain in the Olympics project the Written World, and recorded for BBC radio by the actor Jim Broadbent.

 In the same year his collection Small World (Carcanet) was published, a collection of poems about fatherhood and daughters and their changing relationship, and, in a final sequence, a catastrophe which brings all the lives in the book into perspective.
 Small World won Price's first major award, winning in the poetry category of the Scottish Mortgage Investment Trust Book Awards.
 A poem from the collection, 'An old drawer up beyond the children', was produced as an animation by Michael Hughes.

 In 2013 Price was Poet in Residence at the University of Coimbra, in association with Idanha-a-Nova, Portugal.

 In 2013 and 2014 he toured with Iain Bamforth, David Kinloch, Peter McCarey as "The Last Men on Mercury", appearing in Manchester, London, Geneva, Stasbourg and Glasgow and featuring guest poets including Lucy Burnett, Dorothy Lehane, Hannah Lowe, and Peter Manson.
-In 2014 the Slovakian film-maker Viera Čákanyová made a short film about his work, filming while he was on tour in Slovakia, the Czech Republic and Poland.
+In 2014 the Slovak filmmaker Viera Čákanyová made a short film about his work, filming while he was on tour in Slovakia, the Czech Republic and Poland.